kjkasi/EasyNetQWiki/ManagementApi/Connections.md

     easynetq_version:	0.9.0.0
     machine_name:	THOMAS

-**CloseConnections()** will close a connection.
+**CloseConnection()** will close a connection.
 For example, this code closes the first connection found by the GetConnections() method:

     var connections = managementClient.GetConnections();
     managementClient.CloseConnection(connections.First());